Knodle: Modular Weakly Supervised Learning with PyTorch: Related work

 \section{Related work}

-Many strategies were introduced to reduce the need for huge amounts of data annotated manually by experts.
-Among these are \textit{active learning}~\citep{Sun_2012}, where automatically selected instances are manually annotated by experts, or \textit{semi-supervised learning},~\citep{kozareva-etal-2008-semantic,Agichtein_2000}, where a small labeled dataset is combined with a huge unlabeled dataset.
-Since the arrival of BERT, pre-training and fine-tuning schemes showed good results for a moderate to small amount of labeled data.
-However, \textit{Knodle} completely abstains from labeled data during training by making use of weakly supervised learning.
+Many strategies have been introduced to reduce the need for large amounts of manually labeled data.
+Among these are \textit{active learning}~\cite{Sun_2012}, where automatically selected instances are manually annotated by experts, and \textit{semi-supervised learning}~\cite{Agichtein_2000,kozareva-etal-2008-semantic}, where a small annotated dataset is combined with a large unlabeled one.
+Fine-tuning pretrained language models such as BERT~\cite{devlin2018bert} shows good results if moderate to small amounts of annotations are available.